dominique-unruh/qrhl-tool/README.md

 # Binary installation

-The binaries require Linux or OS/X to run.
+The binaries require Linux, OS/X, or Windows to run.
 You can download the binaries [here](https://github.com/dominique-unruh/qrhl-tool/releases).

 ## Prerequisites